Losing Staff? Here’s How to Retain Employees

 In the digital age, such opportunities can arrive in many forms, and the world of training has evolved considerably in recent years, but this is all for the better.
 Businesses can now provide employee training remotely, or in bite-sized chunks that can be accessed at the pupil’s leisure.

-You can’t overtrain someone, nor can you underestimate the value in providing regular, on-going training for employees.
+You can’t overtrain someone, nor can you underestimate the value of providing regular, ongoing training for employees.
 After all, why would someone leave a company that clearly has their best interests and personal development at heart?

 It’s tempting to blame departing staff members for their decision to leave the business, but most leavers are only doing so because they believe better opportunities exist elsewhere.